Sheilf/RobotsBuildingEducation/investments/Pinterest.md

 Consider this economic relationship:  what are the demographics of male underwear shoppers and who do male underwear brands market to?
 Women.
 Why?

 The network-effect that built Pinterest has mostly been driven by women across all social-economic statuses, resulting in  profound economic consequences across global households.
-What this ultimately results in word-of-mouth adoption, where families learn how to use Pinterest as a tool and search engine for ideas, rather than an application to connect with friends or family.
+What this ultimately results in is word-of-mouth adoption, where families learn how to use Pinterest as a tool and search engine for ideas, rather than an application to connect with friends or family.
 As a result, Pinterest’s recommendation model is geared to advertise to women-influenced interests, which we will touch on shortly.

 ![image](https://user-images.githubusercontent.com/37036296/119456747-d6177800-bcef-11eb-9772-30c2fcfaff37.png)